CFO Jeff Atwater Announces Arrests of Five Individuals Accused of More than $130,000 in Workers’ Compensation Fraud

-TALLAHASSEE – Florida Chief Financial Officer Jeff Atwater today announced the arrests of Otto Biltres, Tampa, 41; Charles Brown, Tarpon Springs, 38; Kelly Bree Brown, Tarpon Springs, 34; Johnny Alton Lewis, Clearwater, 51; and Joseph T. Jordan, Palm Harbor, 50, for an organized scheme to defraud and operating without an insurance license.
+TALLAHASSEE – Florida Chief Financial Officer Jeff Atwater today announced the arrests of Otto Biltres, Tampa, 41; Charles Brown, Tarpon Springs, 38; Kelly Bree Brown, Tarpon Springs, 34; Johnny Alton Lewis, Clearwater, 51, and Joseph T. Jordan, 50, Pinellas for an organized scheme to defraud and operating without an insurance license.

 An investigation by the Department of Financial Services’ Division of Insurance Fraud revealed that Otto Biltres, owner of a temporary staffing agency called Preferred Staffing of America, Inc., knowingly misled consumers into believing that his company was a licensed professional employer organization (PEO) and could perform PEO services such as providing workers’ compensation insurance coverage to client companies.
 Biltres charged client companies more than $130,000 for services and workers’ compensation insurance that was never provided.